-- 1. Disclose or use confidential information acquired in the course of employment to further substantially the executive director's personal financial interests. - 2.
-Accept a gift of substantial value or substantial economic benefit tantamount to a gift of substantial value which would tend to improperly influence a reasonable person in the position to depart from the faithful and impartial discharge of the executive director's duties or which the executive director knows or should know is primarily for the purpose of a reward for action taken. - 3.
-Engage in a substantial financial transaction for private business purposes with a person whom the executive director supervises. - 4.
-Perform an action which directly and substantially confers an economic benefit tantamount to a gift of substantial value on a business or other undertaking in which the executive director has a substantial financial interest or is engaged as counsel, consultant, representative or agent.
+- 1. Disclose or use confidential information acquired in the course of official duties to further substantially the member's personal financial interests. - 2.
+Accept a gift of substantial value or substantial economic benefit tantamount to a gift of substantial value which would tend to improperly influence a reasonable person in the position to depart from the faithful and impartial discharge of the Board member's public duties or which the member knows or should know is primarily for the purpose of a reward for official action taken. - 3.
+Engage in a substantial financial transaction for the member's private business purposes with a person whom the member supervises in the course of official duties. - 4.
+Perform an official act which directly and substantially confers an economic benefit tantamount to a gift of substantial value on a business or other undertaking in which the member has a substantial financial interest or is engaged as counsel, consultant, representative or agent.

-It shall not be considered a breach of conduct for the executive director to:
+It shall not be considered a breach of conduct for a Board member to:

-- Use BOCES facilities and equipment to communicate or correspond with constituents, family members or business associates on an occasional basis. - 2.
+- 1. Use BOCES facilities and equipment to communicate or correspond with constituents, family members or business associates. - 2.
 Accept or receive a benefit as an indirect consequence of transacting BOCES business.